Tokai

 - Aichi

-Arimatsu Narumi Shibori is a tie-dye fabric produced in the area surrounding Midori Ward in Nagoya City, Aichi Prefecture.
-Most of the tie-dye products in Japan are produced here.
-The tie-dye products are designated as a traditional national craft…
+Arimatsu Narumi Shibori is a tie-dye fabric produced in the area surrounding Nagoya, Aichi prefecture.
+Many of the tie-dye products in Japan are produced here.
+The tie-dye products are designated as a traditional national craft.
+Arimatsu Narumi Sh…

 View more